Observation of $\tau$ lepton pair production in ultraperipheral lead-lead collisions at $\sqrt{s_\mathrm{NN}}$ = 5.02 TeV: Abstract

 Recent calculations have evaluated the impact of BSM processes on the \gammagammatautau cross section.
 The BSM coupling variations in \atau can change the expected cross section and alter the \PGt lepton \pt spectrum~\cite{Beresford:2019gww,Dyndal:2020yen}.
-We assume the correction factor of Ref.~\cite{Beresford:2019gww} to extrapolate the fiducial cross section measurement (Table~\ref{tab:fiducialregion}) to the full phase space region, after taking into account an extra factor of $1/\sqrt{4\pi}$ for the electron charge in Heaviside-Lorentz units.
-We then use variations of the total \xsec as a function of \atau to extract a model-dependent value of \atau at the LHC.
-The measured value is $\atau=\limit$ at a 68\% confidence level, which is consistent with the current best measurement~\cite{DELPHI:2003nah}.
-The ATLAS Collaboration has also recently reported a measurement of \gammagammatautau using a larger \PbPb luminosity from 2018~\cite{ATLAS:2022ryk}.
-With respect to this measurement, we cover a larger phase space with muon $\pt>2.5\GeV$ while Ref.~\cite{ATLAS:2022ryk} uses $\pt>4\GeV$, and we make no restrictions on neutron emission.
-We also make use of a complementary approach of extracting \atau from \xsec, while Ref.~\cite{ATLAS:2022ryk} extracts \atau from a shape analysis of the \muonic \pt.
-Because of the larger fiducial phase space region comprised by this measurement, the attained precision in the studied final state is comparable to that in Ref.~\cite{ATLAS:2022ryk}.
+We assume the correction factor of Ref.~\cite{Beresford:2019gww} to extrapolate the fiducial cross section measurement to the full phase space region, after taking into account an extra factor of $1/\sqrt{4\pi}$ for the electron charge in Heaviside-Lorentz units.
+We then use the dependency of the total \xsec as a function of \atau~\cite{Beresford:2019gww} to extract a model-dependent value of \atau at the LHC.
+The measured value is $\atau=\limit$, which is consistent with the current best measurement~\cite{DELPHI:2003nah}.
+The ATLAS Collaboration has also recently reported a measurement of \gammagammatautau using a larger \PbPb data sample with an integrated luminosity of 1.44\nbinv~\cite{ATLAS:2022ryk}.
+With respect to the ATLAS measurement, we cover a larger phase space with muon $\pt>2.5\GeV$, while Ref.~\cite{ATLAS:2022ryk} uses $\pt>4\GeV$, and we make no restrictions on neutron emission.
+Because of the larger fiducial phase space region comprised by our measurement, the attained precision in $r$ for the studied final state is comparable to that of $r=0.98^{+0.14}_{-0.13}$ obtained in Ref.~\cite{ATLAS:2022ryk}.
+The approaches followed by the two collaborations in the measurement of \atau are complementary to each other: we extract \atau from \xsec, while Ref.~\cite{ATLAS:2022ryk} extracts \atau from a shape analysis of the \muonic \pt.